Castile and León: Rail

-Castilla y León has an extensive rail network, including the principal lines from Madrid to Cantabria and Galicia.
+Castilla y León has an extensive rail network, including the principal lines from Madrid to Cantabria and Galicia as well as the León-Bilbao line across its north, making Europe's longest narrow-gauge line.
 The line from Paris to Lisbon crosses the region, reaching the Portuguese frontier at Fuentes de Oñoro in Salamanca.
 Astorga, Burgos, León, Miranda de Ebro, Palencia, Ponferrada, Medina del Campo and Valladolid are all important railway junctions.